kdadabhoy/to-9km-and-beyond/README.md

 <div align="center">

 # to-9km-and-beyond
-## Time to Climb Project (Wing Optimization for a Subsonic Aircraft)
+## Time to Climb Project (Wing Optimization Program for a Subsonic Aircraft)
 ## by Kaden Dadabhoy

 </div>